We will support the development of our membership

 We are running the programme in youth clubs nationwide.
 It's made up of 102 lessons and involves everything from group work to community projects.

-Young people in Berkshire, Buckinghamshire, Essex, Gloucestershire, Hampshire, Lancashire, London, Manchester, Somerset, South Yorkshire and Warwickshire are just some of those who will benefit.
+Young people in Berkshire, Buckinghamshire, Essex, Gloucestershire, Hampshire, Lancashire, London, Manchester, Somerset, Tees Valley and Warwickshire are just some of those who will benefit.

 Realising Ambition is a UK-wide programme to replicate evidence-based projects that have a track record in improving outcomes for young people.
 It will replicate 25 of the very best evidence-based practices across the UK (Northern Ireland, England, Scotland and Wales) - early help for young people at risk of offending.